i252-hub/Basiq/README.md

-## -----Under Construction------
+## Tools
+### React, Redux, CSS3

+Images by
+- Antoni Shkraba from Pexels.com
+- Mohammed Hassan from Pexels.com
+- Janick from Pexels.com
+- solod_sha from Pexels.com
+- Sid Maia from Pexels.com
+- Ksenia Chernaya from Pexels.com
-Image by Lia Fotios from Pexels.com |
+- Leeloo The First from Pexels.com

 API from FakeStore API